2018 Ohio Bobcats football team

 The 2018 Ohio Bobcats football team represented Ohio University in the 2018 NCAA Division I FBS football season.
 They were led by 14th-year head coach Frank Solich and played their home games at Peden Stadium in Athens, Ohio as members of the East Division of the Mid-American Conference.
 They finished the season 9–4, 6–2 in MAC play to finish in a tie for second place in the East division.
 They were invited to the Frisco Bowl where they defeated San Diego State.

-Previous season

-The Bobcats finished the 2017 season 9–4, 5–3 in MAC play to finish in second play in the East Division.
-They received an invitation to the Bahamas Bowl where they defeated UAB.